drangara/MFIX-Exa/docs/source_docs/qb/granRT.rst

-   Progression of the granular Rayleigh-Taylor instability in the experiments of Vinningland et al. [VJFTM07]_ (top row) compared to the MFiX-Exa result (bottom row).
+   Progression of the granular Rayleigh-Taylor instability in the experiments of Vinningland et al. [VJFTM07]_ (top row) compared to the MFIX-Exa result (bottom row).

-The figure above shows the progression of an MFiX-Exa 19.08 simulation compared to the experimental results.
+The figure above shows the progression of an MFIX-Exa 19.08 simulation compared to the experimental results.
 There is a good match between the experimental and numerical results for roughly the first half of the transien: an initially flat interface gives way to many fingers falling into the gas which merge and form